itsLeonB/itsLeonB/README.md

 ### Hi there, I'm Leon 👋
-### I'm a Web Development and Data Science enthusiast based in Indonesia.
+### I'm a Software Engineer and Machine Learning enthusiast based in Indonesia.
 - 📜 Certified TensorFlow Developer
-- 👩‍💻 I have a keen interest in web development and AI.
+- 👩‍💻 I have a keen interest in back-end engineering and Computer Vision.
-- 📱 Currently learning mobile development too.
 - 📚 Open to any opportunity for growth.

 ---